Bureau of Colored Troops: Racial segregation and treatment

 The Bureau of Colored Troops brought efficiency to the USCT regiments, but not always equitable treatment.
 Despite objections from black leaders, the Bureau insisted on assigning only white men to commissioned officer positions.
 Although a small number of black soldiers received commissions by the end of the war—including the Virginia-born Martin R. Delany—and many served as non commissioned officers, the USCT remained primarily an organization led by whites.
 Officials in the army and in the government also initially assumed that black regiments would rarely, if ever, be used in combat.
 As a result, black soldiers endured a disproportionate share of labor duty.
 Also the assumption that black soldiers were workers, not fighters, led to inequities in pay.
 It was initially indicated that black soldiers would be paid $13 per month, which was the wage that white soldiers received.
 But in the Militia Act of 1862, Congress set the pay for black soldiers at $10 per month, $3 of which could be in clothing, which was the rate for military laborers.
 Black soldiers were also often denied recruitment bounties routinely offered to white soldiers, and were rarely eligible to collect aid for dependents, a benefit that state legislation often made available to white men serving in the ranks.

 Major supporters

 After the Emancipation Proclamation was announced, black recruitment was pursued in earnest.
 Volunteers from South Carolina, Tennessee, and Massachusetts filled the first authorized black regiments.
 However recruitment was slow until the support of prominent figures of African American cultures such as Frederick Douglass and Martin Delany.
-Martin Delany was commissioned as a major, the first African-American field officer in the United States Army during the American Civil War and was active in recruiting blacks for the United States Colored Troops.
+Martin Delany was commissioned as a major, the first African-American field officer in the United States Army during the American Civil War and was active in recruiting black men for the United States Colored Troops.
 Frederick Douglass, on the other hand, encouraged black men to become soldiers to ensure eventual full citizenship.
 Volunteers began to respond, and in May 1863 the Government established the Bureau of Colored Troops to manage the burgeoning numbers of black soldiers.